BDF Mission and Biographies

 Dorinda is the author of a chapter on abortion alternatives in the 2004 book entitled The Cost of Choice, and she has published articles and opinion pieces on topics including authentic feminism, healthcare reform, and human cloning in national publications including National Review Online, the New York Times, and the Washington Times, and has appeared on CNN, FOX News, MSNBC, EWTN and C-Span.
 Her speaking engagements range from university and law schools to national and international legal and medical conferences, including the Rome conferences of Matercare and the International Catholic Medical Association.

-Dorinda received her B.A. in Finance, summa cum laude (1987), and Juris Doctor (1990) from Loyola University, New Orleans.
-She lives in New Orleans, Louisiana, with her husband and their four children.
+Dorinda received her B.A. in Finance, summa cum laude (1987), and Juris Doctor (1990) from Loyola University, New Orleans where she served as managing editor of the law review.
+She and her husband Tony Bordlee live in New Orleans and are the parents of four young adult children.

 Monique Colon Toso